java-2022-04/java-2022-04-EN2-database-basics/exercises/Exercise2.md

 6. (Bonus Task 1) Find out what your can understand under the term Transaction in the realm of databases.
 Discribe and explain it in your own words.
 Add it as comment to your crud_mydatabase.sql
 7. (Bonus Task 2) Use a transaction to perform a couple of CRUD operations on your database and save it right after Bonus Task 1 in to your crud_mydatabase.sql
-8. (Bonus Task 2) What other types of a database (besides relational dbs) exist?
+8. (Bonus Task 3) What other types of a database (besides relational dbs) exist?
 Look them up and try to find out how they are different to relational databases.
 How would a CRUD operation look like?
 (Hint: mongodb, couchdb, casandra, neo4j, ...)
+9. (Bonus Task 4) Coming back to relational databases.
+How does a subquery work?
+Try to find out how you can use them.